lammps/lammps/doc/src/Build_package.rst

 sub-directories with src files.

-Type "make package-diff" to list all differences between pairs of files in both the src dir and a package dir.
+Type "make package-diff" to list all differences between pairs of files in both the source directory and the package directory.